CryptoGnome/Community-Tools/test/README.md

 6. Access PtTracker at http://{YourIp}/PtTracker.html

-<h1>Running PtTracker (Raspberry Pi)</h1>
+<h2>Raspberry Pi</h2>
-<h2>Python 2</h2>
+<h3>Python 2</h3>

-Change directory into the ProfitTrailer folder using the command ```cd /path/to/your/ProfitTrailer```
+1. Change directory into the ProfitTrailer folder using the command ```cd /path/to/your/ProfitTrailer```

-Start up a Python web server using the command ```python -m SimpleHTTPServer 8084```
+2. Start up a Python web server using the command ```python -m SimpleHTTPServer 8084```

-This will start a web server that hosts PtTracker, which will be made accessible through the following URL: http://localhost:8084/PtTracker.html OR http://{YourServerIp}:8084/PtTracker.html
+3. This will start a web server that hosts PtTracker, which will be made accessible through the following URL: http://localhost:8084/PtTracker.html OR http://{YourServerIp}:8084/PtTracker.html

-This approach is built in to any Python installation.
+4. This approach is built in to any Python installation.

-<h2>Python 3</h2>
+<h3>Python 3</h3>
-Do the same steps, but use the following command instead ```python3 -m http.server 8084```
+* Do the same steps, but use the following command instead ```python3 -m http.server 8084```

 <h2>Security</h2>
 For extra security, you can block port 8084 in your firewall and add authentication using: https://github.com/tianhuil/SimpleHTTPAuthServer